At any point when reading this FAQ section you can use our glossary to find some useful definitions.

 We’ve seen real credentials in .md files in the past already, why do some of your detectors drop .md files?#

-Thanks to these feedbacks, we decided to drop markdown files in certain detectors in an effort to reduce alert fatigue and to increase our precision.
-To know which detector's are concerned, you can refer to detectors' pre-validation steps' documentation.
+Thanks to these feedbacks, we decided to drop markdown files in certain detectors in an effort to reduce alert fatigue and increase our precision.
+To know which detectors are concerned, you can refer to detectors' pre-validation steps' documentation.

 We distinguish two types of keys, symmetric or asymmetric keys:

-- A symmetric key is shared between the entities communicating.
+- A symmetric key is shared between the communicating entities.

 - Asymmetric keys are composed of a public and a private key.
 The public key is distributed to everyone to initiate a communication or a protocol and the private key is used to verify and carry on the communication or the protocol.